-180 The following symptoms, anxiety, agitation, panic attacks, insomnia, irritability, hostility, 181 aggressiveness, impulsivity, akathisia (psychomotor restlessness), hypomania, and mania, have 182 been reported in adult and pediatric patients being treated with antidepressants for major depression and/or the emergence of suicidal impulses has not been established, there is concernthat such symptoms may represent precursors to emerging suicidality.
+The following symptoms, anxiety, agitation, panic attacks, insomnia, irritability, hostility, aggressiveness, impulsivity, akathisia (psychomotor restlessness), hypomania, and mania, have been reported in adult and pediatric patients being treated with antidepressants for major depressive disorder as well as for other indications, both psychiatric and nonpsychiatric.
+Although a causal link between the emergence of such symptoms and either the worsening of depression and/or the emergence of suicidal impulses has not been established, there is concern that such symptoms may represent precursors to emerging suicidality.